getnelson/nelson/docs/src/hugo/content/documentation/api.md

   Sync User Profile
 </h3>

-`POST`ing to this URL will result in Nelson fetching the latest list of repositories from Github and updating this users permission set.
-Typically this API is used by the user-interface, but might need to be called when a new repository was created that the user wishes to enable deployment for.
+`POST`ing to this URL will result in Nelson fetching the latest list of repositories from GitHub and updating this user’s permission set.
+Typically, this API is used by the user-interface, but might need to be called when a new repository was created that the user wishes to enable deployment for.

 ```
 POST /v1/profile/sync